HarveyLab/mouseVR/README.md

 (-) Less flexible configuration - with our design you can cut holes, notches, slots into any part of the screen etc to fit optics, microscopes, cameras, etc. You can easily resize the screen and adjust design.
 We have found this to be very useful.

 We have used both a 3 monitor setup and this design and have not found a difference in terms of behavior.

+**Many of these parts are expensive for our lab - are there cheaper alternatives?

+In many cases there are cheaper alternatives.
+Some of these are listed in the parts list.

+For example:

+Ball cup: May be printed with cheaper materials / quality than the quote listed.
+We have not explored this.
+See ball cup section in this guide for more details.

+Projector: Low resolution DLP mini projectors are very cheap!
+Using different projectors may require some small modifications to the hardware.
+See projector section for more details.

+Thorlabs: most of these parts can be replaced with equivalents from McMaster, 80-20, amazon, etc.

+First surface mirrors: First surface mirrored acrylic is also available for much cheaper and can be laser cut.
+There will be a slight textured look to the projected image (due to surface not being as flat) but it is subtle and I'm pretty sure it wouldn't influence behavior.

+Acrylic: There are cheaper sources than Canal Plastics for the acrylic.
+It does not need to have high thickness tolerances and it does not need to be black - any color will work.

 # Troubleshooting